 The aim of the art program is to inspire students to perceive, create and appreciate the visual arts.
 The program encourages exploration, self-expression and the mastery of basic art skills, concepts and vocabulary.

-Library Media Center - Mrs. Canini, Library Media Specialist and Ms. Lopez, Library Media Assistant
+Library Media Center - Mrs. Canini, Library Media Specialist and Susanne Marino, Library Media Assistant

 Phone: (914) 528-2519 ext.
 208

 Students visit the library once a week for instruction and book selection.
 Our library collection supports the curriculum and enriches literature appreciation.
 The mission of the library media program is for students to learn how to access and use information efficiently and effectively and to promote lifelong learning.

 At Lincoln-Titus we offer a variety of musical experiences for our students.
 All students grades 1-5 attend a 40 minute General Music class weekly.

 The General Music Class incorporates numerous activities: singing (both solo and group), performance on classroom instruments (pitched and non-pitched percussion, improvisational and prepared), note reading, rhythm exercises and compositions, drumming, the exploration of musical styles, the study of various composers and their compositions, and the ongoing development of active listening skills, movement (improvised, interpretive or prepared), and dance.
 There is great emphasis placed on integrating other disciplines through the implementation of music.

 Karl Orff’s pedagogy is followed.
 It provides a positive learning environment involving the whole child through his/her experiencing song, language, recorder, barred instruments, drums, movement and dance.
 Self-esteem, confidence and a cooperative and collaborate spirit are fostered.